jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 In the `value` property of the `text-field` an expression is used that calls the function to show the monthly repayment amount.
 The functions variables values are defined in the form's `text-field` components.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-loan-payment.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-loan-payment.jigx).
 :::
 ::::